-Today wraps up the 2015 New Music Seminar, and I probably learned more in the past three days than I did after two years of college.
-For everyone who couldn't attend, I've broken the conference down into one of my favorite mediums of education-- a top ten list.
+Today wraps up the 2015 New Music Seminar, and I've probably learned more in the past three days than I did after two years of college.
+For everyone who couldn't attend, I've broken the conference down into one of my favorite mediums for education-- a top ten list.

 Lesson 1: Fans Are Friends

 The first panel of the conference was a how-to on DIY, which sounds contradictory but ended up being really rewarding.
-The enduring theme of the panel was how to treat your fans-- you treat your fans how you treat your fans, it's a two-way street and both sides need to put in effort.
-You put work into maintaining a relationship, you don't just expect people to stay around for no reason.
+The enduring theme of the panel was how to treat your fans-- the same as how you treat your friends.
+Fandom births a two-way street and both sides are required to maintain the relationship.
 People would rather hear from the artist and their closest team members than from PR teams and label executives working a thousand miles away.
-Reply to people's snapchats, acknowledge shoutouts and art from fans, know who loves you and love them back.
+Reply to people's snapchats, acknowledge shout-outs and art from fans, know who loves you and love them back.
 Even if you just take an hour a day to interact with fans, you still have the power to make someone's day.

 Lesson 2: Know Your Contracts

 A band is a business.
 A creative, art driven business, but a business nonetheless.
 If you don't have a band agreement legally declaring the band as a business, you're going to get lumped into the general population of "general partnership," which means everyone involved has the same liability and rights, so when your keytar player decides to quit because you won't give him a ten minute solo, he's probably going to be taking a good chunk of your money away with him.
 From the outset, you need to determine who is responsible for what, who owns what, and and who gets what.
 That keytar player never did anything but drink you beer, so he better not be getting an equal cut of song ownership.

 This lesson, exact spelling and all, comes from Robert Celestin (RAC Law Offices).
 And there isn't much explanation necessary.
 If you don't copyright your music, you don't have any right to it.
 Period.